 Revenue received was mainly provided by crown entities and government departments.
 The crown entities being the district health boards and health promotion agency.
-The government departments being Ministry of Health, Department of Corrections, Ministry of Social Development, Ministry of Education, and Oranga Tamariki - Ministry for Children.
+The government departments being Ministry of Health (from 01 July 2022 Te Whatu Ora - Health New Zealand), Department of Corrections, Ministry of Social Development, Ministry of Education, and Oranga Tamariki - Ministry for Children.